 SSMS Projects Summarized

 The use of SSMS projects to manage T-SQL code is certainly not required, but this functionality makes code storage, management, and source control much easier.
-If you regularly work with SQL Server and haven’t yet tried out SSMS projects, I recommend giving it a try.
+If you regularly work with SQL Server and haven’t yet tried out SQL Server Management Studio script projects, I recommend giving it a try.